Live News Articles Safety Guide Register Now ▶

 Register Now Bitget →

-Zonda, a regulated European crypto exchange, disclosed on April 16 that a cold wallet holding 4,500 BTC (worth roughly $337 million at current prices) is inaccessible while the platform processes an escalating volume of withdrawal requests.
-Traders on other platforms are tempted to treat this as someone else’s problem.
-That instinct is expensive.
+Zonda, a regulated European crypto exchange, disclosed on April 16, 2026 that a cold wallet holding 4,500 BTC (worth roughly $337 million at April prices) had become inaccessible while the platform was processing an escalating volume of withdrawal requests.
+As of this review update (June 2026), no full public resolution report has been published.
 Every centralized exchange holds your assets under the same structural model: you are an unsecured creditor trusting their custody infrastructure, operational competence, and ongoing solvency.
 What Zonda illustrates is that most retail traders have no systematic way to evaluate whether their own platform would survive the same stress.

-What happened at Zonda — the timeline from withdrawal delays to the 4,500 BTC cold wallet disclosure
+What happened at Zonda — the timeline from withdrawal delays to the 4,500 BTC disclosure

-CoinTelegraph reported on April 16, 2026 that Zonda confirmed a cold wallet containing approximately 4,500 BTC had become inaccessible.
-The disclosure followed weeks of user reports about delayed or stalled withdrawals.
-That Zonda operates under European regulatory frameworks is precisely what makes the situation instructive.
-Compliance registration did not prevent an operational custody failure.
+Zonda’s April 16, 2026 disclosure followed weeks of user-reported withdrawal delays.
+The exchange confirmed a cold wallet containing approximately 4,500 BTC had become inaccessible.
+That Zonda operates under European regulatory frameworks is precisely what makes the situation instructive: compliance registration did not prevent an operational custody failure.

 Why exchange failures follow the same playbook — four structural failure modes

-Every major CEX collapse since 2022 traces to one or more of four failure modes, which form the basis for any rigorous comparison of safe crypto exchanges in 2026.
+Every major CEX collapse since 2022 traces to one or more of four failure modes, which underpin any rigorous comparison of safe crypto exchanges in 2026.

 1. Custody infrastructure failure.
 Keys are lost, hardware fails, or access controls break down.
-Zonda’s current situation fits this category.
+Zonda’s April 2026 situation fits this category.

 2. Rehypothecation.
 The exchange uses customer assets as collateral for proprietary trading or loans.
 FTX is the definitive case study.